2008 Sichuan earthquake: Casualties

 In terms of school casualties, thousands of school children died due to shoddy construction.
 In Mianyang City, seven schools collapsed, burying at least 1,700 people.
 At least 7,000 school buildings throughout the province collapsed.
 Another 700 students were buried in a school in Hanwang.
 At least 600 students and staff died at Juyuan Elementary School.
 Up to 1,300 children and teachers died at Beichuan Middle School.
 According to Tan Zuoren, 5,600 pupils were dead or missing from the 64 schools Tan investigated in the quake zone.
 Tan was detained after he published such a casualties number.

 Tang Xuemei was in a school dormitory building during the earthquake.
 She was trapped for 28 hours before being rescued.
 Her left leg had to be amputated.
 She became a Paralympic sitting volleyball player and became Paralympic champion in 2012 winning the silver medal at the 2020 Summer Paralympics.
+Niu Yu was in a school classroom building during the earthquake.
+She was trapped for three days before being rescued.
+Her right leg had to be amputated.
+She became a disability rights advocate and walked with her prosthetic leg at the runway at Shanghai Fashion Week in 2021.

 Details of school casualties had been under non-governmental investigation since December 2008 by volunteers including artist and architect Ai Weiwei, who had been constantly posting updates on his blog since March 2009.
 The official tally of students killed in the earthquake was not released until May 7, 2009, almost a year after the earthquake.
 According to the state-run Xinhua news agency, the earthquake killed 5,335 students and left another 546 children disabled.
 Some parents believe the real figure is twice that officially cited.
 The executive vice governor of Sichuan Wei Hong said the student death toll is 19,065.
 Mr. Wei noted the toll was incomplete as the officials were still tallying the final number.
 In the aftermath of the earthquake, the Chinese government declared that parents who had lost their only children would get free treatment from fertility clinics to reverse vasectomies and tubal ligations conducted by family planning authorities.